Here's the fall bucket list for kids, jam-packed with fun things to do in Los Angeles this fall!

 20. The Academy Museum of Motion Pictures

-See the ruby slippers, practice your acceptance speech, and explore the Death Star-shaped theater—all at the newest museum in LA and the only museum in the world dedicated to the art of Hollywood movie-making.
+See famous movie memorabilia, practice your acceptance speech, and explore the Death Star-shaped theater—all at this show-stopping museum in LA.

 21. See some pint-sized dinner theater